-✔ The Impact Analysis is about one (and only one) of the priority companies from the list.
+✔ The Impact Analysis is about the topic selected on the Topic Selector.

 ✔ 100% of the Impact Analysis talks about environmental or social impact and does not provide any other information that is irrelevant to impact assessment.

-✔ The Impact Analysis is structured as follows:
+✔ The Impact Analysis follows a three-part structure:

 1. An introduction that sets the stage for the reader.